zcorleissen/documentation/source/api_v2_instance_resources.rst

        "data": "Successfully renamed instance from \"Test123\" to \"Test456\"."
    }

-Get a list of ACLs for the given instance.
+Get a list of ACLs for the given instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash